kjonina/AirBnB_Ireland/README.md

 The following Business Questions were thought of:

 - [ ] What County and City Coucils have the most AirBnB listing?
-- [ ] What County and City Coucils have the highest average price?
-- [ ] What County and City Coucils have the highest average availability?

-- [ ] What parishes have the most AirBnB listing?
-- [ ] What parishes have the highest average price?
-- [ ] What parishes have the highest average availability?

 - [ ] What counties have the most AirBnB listing?
 - [ ] What counties have the highest average price?